 This protocol provides direction for how to react to two types of events.
 In this protocol we refer both to a hate crime, which is a criminal act that is committed against a protected class, and to a bias-motivated incident, which is an expression of hostility toward, a person, group, or property thereof because of such person’s (or group’s) identifying or perceived race, color, ethnicity, national origin, age, sex, gender, sexual orientation, gender identity or expression, marital status, veteran status, pregnancy, childbirth, religion, disability or creed.
 The distinction between the two types of acts is critical because while Campus Safety and other College personnel can label an act a bias-motivated incident, hate crimes are defined by law.
 While all hate crimes are bias-motivated events, not all bias-motivated events fit the legal definition of a hate crime,

-Members of the Response Team include the Chief Diversity Officer and the Director of Intercultural Affairs and appointed additional staff as needed and appropriate.
+Members of the Response Team include the Chief Diversity Officer, the Dean for Diversity, Equity, and Inclusion, the Director of Intercultural Affairs and appointed additional staff as needed and appropriate.

 Efforts will be made to protect the privacy of the reporter and targeted individual(s) or group(s) of a hate crime or bias-motivated incident.
 Any responding College employee will strive to maintain the level of privacy requested by the reporting party, and the targeted individual(s) or group(s) will be included in conversations about what information is shared, and with whom, and at what times.
 Targeted individuals may self-identify or remain anonymous.
 Anonymous reporting may, however, impact the College’s ability to respond or pursue appropriate action against the alleged perpetrators.